mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/configuration.md

 code), without cluttering up the interface.
 See this core forum discussion ["The role of the CMS"](http://www.silverstripe.com/core-team-discussion/flat/2723) for further reasoning.

+In addition to these principle, some settings are
+ * Author-level configuration like interface language or date/time formats can be performed in the CMS "My Profile" section (`admin/myprofile`).
+ * Group-related configuration like [api:HTMLEditorField] settings can be found in the "Security" section (`admin/security`).
+ * Site-wide settings like page titles can be set (and extended) on the root tree element in the CMS "Content" section (through the [siteconfig](../reference/siteconfig) API).

 ## _ss_environment.php

 See [environment-management](environment-management).